Canadian Personal Finance Blog

 The three year attribution rule

-It is important when considering spousal RSPs to understand the impact of the three year attribution rule.
+It is important when considering spousal RRSP to understand the impact of the three year attribution rule.
 This rule is designed to prevent a high-income spouse from contributing to a spousal plan and having the funds almost immediately withdrawn and taxed to the lower income earning spouse.
 If your spouse withdraws from their spousal RSP within three calendar years of your last contribution to any spousal RSP, the withdrawal is treated as income on your personal tax return.
 If the withdrawal is made more than three years after the contribution, the withdrawal is treated as income on your spouse’s tax return.
 The important thing to note is that the three years are based on calendar years.
 If your last contribution was made in December 1998, a withdrawal is taxable as your income until January 2001.

 If the contribution were made in January 1999, even if it is applied to your 1998 tax return, a withdrawal before January 2002 would be taxable as your income.